AndrewBoryk/ABMediaView/README.md

 * Requires iOS 8.0 or later
 * Requires Automatic Reference Counting (ARC)

+## Features

+* Display for image and video
+* Easy Lazy-loading for images and video
+* Fullscreen display with minimization
+* Queue for presenting mediaViews in fullscreen
+* Track for buffer, progress, and scrubbing

 ## Installation

 ABMediaView is available through [CocoaPods](http://cocoapods.org).
 To install